-Your Business Development Manager (BDM) must make appropriate notes of any discussions they have with you regarding repairs to the premises.
+Once your agreement is in place, your Business Development Manager (BDM) must make appropriate notes of any discussions they have with you regarding repairs to the premises.
 The BDM must provide you with a record of any discussions within 14 days of the discussion.
 You have 7 days to notify the BDM if you do not agree with any part of this record.